Partey, Xhaka and Ceballos? How Arsenal could line up with new £45m signing | Goal.com

 His goal record for Ghana, which currently stands at 10 from 27 caps, shows how dangerous he can be when allowed to move into the final third.

-With Arsenal’s game against Sheffield United on Sunday locked at 0-0 in the second half, Arteta switched from 3-4-3 to a far more attacking 4-2-3-1, with Aubameyang moved to the central striker’s role, Nicolas Pepe and Bukayo Saka on the flanks and Willian at No.10.
+With Arsenal’s game against Sheffield United on Sunday locked at 0-0 in the second half, Arteta switched from 3-4-3 to a far more attacking 4-2-3-1, with Aubameyang moved to the central striker’s role, Nicolas Pepe and Bukayo Saka on the flanks and Willian at number 10.

 It was a tactical switch that gave Arsenal far more potency and they were rewarded with two quick goals that ultimately won them the match.